-Despite appropriate physiotherapy management, some patients fail to improve adequately following surgery.
-When this occurs the treating physiotherapist, doctor or orthopedic surgeon can advise on the best management plan.
+Despite appropriate treatment and physiotherapy management, some patients do not improve sufficiently following surgery.
+In these cases, the treating surgeon, doctor or physiotherapist can advise on the best management plan.
 This may comprise pharmaceutical intervention, further investigations (such as X-rays), manipulation under anaesthetic (to improve knee joint range of motion) or in rare cases, additional surgery.

 Exercises following a knee replacement

-The following exercises are commonly prescribed to patients following a knee replacement.
-These can usually commence once the orthopaedic surgeon or physiotherapist have indicated it is safe to do so.
-You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
-Generally, they should be performed 3 – 4 times daily and only provided they do not cause or increase symptoms.
+The following rehabilitation exercises are often prescribed to patients following knee replacement surgery.
+These can typically commence once the physiotherapist or orthopaedic surgeon have advised it is safe to do so.
+You should discuss the suitability of these exercises with your physiotherapist prior to commencement.
+Generally, they should be performed 3 – 4 times each day and only provided they do not cause or increase symptoms.

 Knee Bend to Straighten

 Bend and straighten your knee as far as possible and comfortable without increasing your pain (figure 2).
-Aim for no more than a mild to moderate stretch.
+Aim for no more than a mild to moderate stretch in each direction.
 Repeat 10 – 20 times provided there is no increase in symptoms.